aelesia/react-native-cross-actionsheet/README.md

 # react-native-cross-actionsheet

-Simple to use, cross platform ActionSheets using **Native** Android ActionSheets and ActionSheetIOS.
+Simple to use, static API, cross platform ActionSheets using **Native** Android ActionSheets and ActionSheetIOS.

-As it uses Native components, it can be called statically, and no JSX components or show/hide state management are required.
-Just import the library and you're good to go.
+- Native Android ActionSheets
+- Simple API that can be statically called (no JSX components)
+- Feature parity with iOS
+- Modern sleek UI
+- Typescript support
+- Async support

 ## Quickstart